PulkitUjjainwal/Image_Upload_Backend/README.md

 - URL: /api/auth/register
 - Method: POST
 - Request Body:
-  - email: String (required) - The email ID of the user.
+  - email: String (required) - The email id of the user.
-  - password: String (required) - The Password of hours slept.
+  - password: String (required) - The password of the user.
 - Success Response:
   - Code: 201
   - Content: